 SETSqx is a trading platform for stocks that are less liquid than those covered by SETS.
 It combines a periodic electronic auction book with non-electronic quote-driven market making.
-Four uncrossings take place each day, which allow order book execution through auctions at 8am, 9am, 11am, 2pm and at closing.
+Several un-crossings take place each day, which allow order book execution through auctions at 8am, 9am, 11am, 2pm and at closing.
 Investors therefore have a choice of trading in either the quote-driven or order book auction service.
+Note that many SETSqx stocks have very low liquidity so a market maker will cover their risk by setting a wide bid-ask spread.